mui/material-ui/docs/data/material/migration/migration-v5/migration-v5.md

 // ...
 ```

+Read more about the `exports` field in the [Node.js documentation](https://nodejs.org/api/packages.html#exports).

-This limits the exported modules to the root import and one level deep imports.
+This change limits the exported modules to the root import and one level deep imports.
 If you were importing from deeper levels, you will need to update your imports:

 ```diff title="index.mjs"